-Your veterinarian can help you assess your bird's diet and its particular needs.
-Birds eating 75-80% of the diet in the form of pelleted food generally do not require supplements.
-Specific vitamins or minerals may be more important at various times during a bird's life (e.g., egg laying may necessitate calcium supplementation).
+Your veterinarian can help you assess your bird's diet and particular needs.
+Birds eating 75-80% of their diet from pelleted food generally do not require supplements.
+Specific vitamins or minerals may be more important at various times in a bird's life (e.g., egg laying may necessitate calcium supplementation).
 Speak to your veterinarian regarding your bird’s specific needs.
 Various vitamin and mineral supplements, as well as omega fatty acid supplements, are available for birds and should only be given under the guidance of a veterinarian knowledgeable about birds.

 Does my bird need gravel or grit?

-Canaries do not need gravel or grit because they remove the outer hull of the seed before ingesting the kernel.
-Previously, it was believed that grit was necessary for the mechanical breakdown of food in the gizzard, as an aid to digestion.
-However, we now know that only birds like pigeons and doves that consume seeds whole, without removing the outer hull, need gravel to help with digestion.
-Some birds in fact, will overconsume grit when it is offered and develop gastrointestinal tract obstructions that are potentially life threatening.
-Because of this, grit and gravel should not be offered to canaries.
+Canaries do not need gravel or grit because they remove the seed’s outer hull before ingesting the kernel.
+Previously, it was believed that grit was necessary for the mechanical breakdown of food in the gizzard to aid digestion.
+However, we now know that only birds like pigeons and doves that consume whole seeds without removing the outer hull need gravel to help digestion.
+Some birds will overconsume grit when offered and develop gastrointestinal tract obstructions that are potentially life-threatening.
+Because of this, grit and gravel SHOULD NOT be offered to canaries.

 Fruits, vegetables, and legumes suitable for canaries include: